Carbon Core Deprecations

 Resources header file defines many of the functions of the Resource Manager, which allows a legacy app to create and manage its resources.
 In OS X v10.8, the Resource Manager is deprecated.
 To manage your app’s resources, use bundles instead.
 You can learn more about bundles by reading Bundle Programming Guide.

 Threads header file defines the functions of the Thread Manager, which was deprecated prior to OS X v10.8.
 The Thread Manager supported the cooperative scheduling of threads in an app.
 In OS X, you should use Grand Central Dispatch (GCD) or POSIX threads instead.
 To learn more about GCD, see Grand Central Dispatch (GCD) Reference; to learn how to take advantage of threading in your app, see Threading Programming Guide.

 Timer header file defines the functions of the Time Manager, which was deprecated prior to OS X v10.8.
 The Time Manager allowed apps to schedule tasks to execute at a later time.
 To perform similar scheduling tasks in your OS X app, you can use a run loop, an

 NSTimer object, or one of the POSIX sleep functions (that is,

 nanosleep).
 To learn more about Core Foundation run loops, see CFRunLoop Reference; to learn more about the

 NSTimer object, see NSTimer Class Reference.
 In addition, Grand Central Dispatch provides a set of dispatch sources which allow you to monitor the activities of low-level system objects (such as Mach ports or Unix descriptors) and submit an event handler to a dispatch queue when a specific activity occurs.
-To learn more about dispatch sources, see Dispatch Sources in Concurrency Programming Guide.
+To learn more about dispatch sources, see Dispatch Sources.